Skip to main content Skip to secondary navigation

 California saw a 45% decrease in motor gasoline sales to end users between 2015 and 2021 due to fuel policies, electric vehicles, and changes in behavior (e.g., remote work).

-California, the 3rd largest gasoline market in the world after the rest of the US and China, refines its oil in-state.
+California, the third largest gasoline market in the world after the rest of the U.S. and China, refines its oil in-state.
 Some of California’s refineries are shifting to producing renewable fuels rather than oil-based fuels in response to the drop in gasoline demand.

 Reformulated Gasoline (RFG)